 As we grow older, our bones thin and our bone strength reduces.
-Osteoporosis is a disease by which bones become very weak and much more prone to break.
+Osteoporosis is a metabolic bone disease that can devastate bone density, its core strength and increases the risk for bone fracture.
 Many times, it develops unnoticed over many years, without any symptoms or pain until a bone breaks.
 Fractures as a result of osteoporosis most frequently occur in the spine.
 These spinal fractures – called vertebral compression fractures – occur in nearly 700,000 patients every year.
 They can be almost two times as common as other fractures typically associated with osteoporosis, such as broken hips and wrists.

 Once the small bones of the spine (vertebrae) weaken from osteoporosis, they will narrow or shrink.
 This may lead to a rounded back, a hump or a “bent forward” look to the spine.
 A lot of people with osteoporosis also are aware that they are getting shorter with time.